Ireland Branch Office

 Establishing an Irish Branch

-- The place of registration of the branch, and its registration number
+- Place of branch registration and its registration number

-Also the following particulars must be exhibited at the branch office:
+The following particulars must be displayed at the branch office:

 - The company name

-- The name of the country in which the company is incorporated
+- Name of the country in which the company is incorporated

 - If applicable, the fact that the liability of the shareholders of the company is limited